 Based on Empower research, these Impact Moments can be big or small, ranging from running out of a product to a life event such as moving.
 As such, understanding these triggers gives important insight into the consumer needs or mindset as they navigate the MOJO.

-Consumers in the discovery phase, are much more likely to buy than people at the top of the funnel, making them more valuable (Growth Badger, Byers 2021).
-As online and mobile shopping accelerated in 2020 and is projected to grow to 30+% of total retail sales in the next 10 years (Visual Capitalist 11/2020), brands that minimalize their presence in the MOJO will find themselves vulnerable to competition as consumers are able to research and size up options in an instant.
+Consumers in the discovery phase, are much more likely to buy than people in earlier stages of the journey, making them more valuable*.
+As online and mobile shopping accelerated in 2020 and is projected to grow to 30+% of total retail sales in the next 10 years**, brands that minimalize their presence in the MOJO will find themselves vulnerable to competition as consumers are able to research and size up options in an instant.
 Empower research shows that if a consumer doesn’t come across a brand in this discovery phase, that is a barrier to purchase.
 Thus, it is critical to understand and map out an approach to the MOJO for brands to track and guide consumers through it.

 Just as every consumer’s journey is unique, so should the brand’s journey map.

 Mapping Your MOJO

 A brand’s journey map, particularly its middle, requires multiple routes to reach the same destination.
 Ideally marketers develop a journey map that accounts for all the possible routes, with a variety of touchpoints for all types of customers with different time periods spent in the MOJO.
 Some key elements that should be considered when mapping out the MOJO: